-In July 1908, after the Young Turks’ revolution in the Ottoman Empire, Emperor Franz Joseph of Austria-Hungary annexed Bosnia and Herzegovina.
-It raised a lot of anger among the Bosnian Serbs as well as the neighboring countries, and even got the Balkans at the brink of a war.
+In July 1908, the Young Turks’ revolted in the Ottoman Empire.
+At the same time, Emperor Franz Joseph of Austria-Hungary annexed Bosnia and Herzegovina.
+This raised a lot of anger among the Bosnian Serbs as well as the neighboring countries, and even got the Balkans at the brink of a war.
 Eventually the crisis was settled, but the conflicts kept smoldering.
 Bosnian Serbs resented being under Austrian rule, and Serbian nationalists continued stirring unrest among them.

 Serbia, a disturbing neighbor

 Serbia was a young kingdom.
 Much aggrandized by the two Balkan Wars 1912/13, it was very proud and ambitious – a disturbing neighbor to Austria-Hungary.
 Serbia’s military success impressed Emperor Franz Joseph’s Slavic subjects.

 Serbian nationalists struggled for a “Greater Serbia” that would include all the Serbs on the Balkans, no matter in which state they were living at the moment.
 The multiethnic Habsburg monarchy felt threatened.
 “Greater Serbia” meant that Austria-Hungary would lose a great deal of its population and territories to Serbia.
 It might even be the beginning of the end of the Habsburg monarchy.